 Multiple violators (as long as the second or subsequent violation is not in the same class during the same semester) are required to appear before a 5-member Honor Council panel called an Additional Sanctioning Hearing (ASH).
-During the 2023-2024 academic year, 7 students chose to violate the honor pledge more than one time during their tenure at K-State.
-At the time of this report, four hearings had been held.
-The hearings resulted in a combination of additional sanctions including permanent XFs, requirement to take the Development and Integrity course, using campus resources such as the writing center and academic coaching, and also no additional sanctions.
+During the 2024-2025 academic year, 6 students chose to violate the honor pledge more than one time during their tenure at K-State.
+At the time of this report, five hearings had been held.
+The hearings resulted in additional sanctions including permanent XFs, requirement to take the Development and Integrity course, using campus resources such as the writing center and academic coaching, one suspension, and also no additional sanctions.